-How to get every medal in Pokémon Go
+How to get every gold medal in Pokémon Go — Updated for Raid

 How do you get the Youngster medal in Pokémon Go?

 You get the Youngster medal by catching 300 "tiny" Rattata.
-It's been estimated that around 12% of Rattata that appraise are "tiny" (I'm at around 11% currently), so that means you have to catch around 2500 Rattata to get it.
+It's been estimated that around 12% of Rattata that appraise are "tiny", which means you'd have to catch around 2500 Rattata to get the gold.
+(It took me 2678 Rattata, so I was around 11%.)
 That's a lot but since Rattata are common, it's not nearly as difficult as the Pikachu or Fisherman/Magikarp medals.

 Just catch as many Rattata as you can and you'll get there.